expo/expo/docs/pages/versions/v37.0.0/sdk/auth-session.md

 Load an authorization request for a code.
 Returns a loaded request, a response, and a prompt method.
 When the prompt method completes then the response will be fulfilled.

+> 🚨 In order to close the popup window on web, you need to invoke `WebBrowser.maybeCompleteAuthSession()`.
+See the [Identity example](/guides/authentication#identity-4) for more info.

 #### Arguments

 - **config (_AuthRequestConfig_)** -- A valid [`AuthRequestConfig`](#AuthRequestConfig) that specifies what provider to use.